ADGScribe.ai: AI Medical Scribe

 Documentation burden

-Notes spill past the workday, often taking 1–2 extra hours per day.
+Notes spill past the workday, often taking 1 to 2 extra hours per day.

 Fractured attention